ideal-lab5/iris-docs/src/chapter_3.md

   * Description: Not yet implemented
 ---

+## Structs

+- rpc request/response structs here

+---

 ## RPC

 ### Data Ejection
 - `iris_retrieveBytes`
 - Description: This RPC endpoint allows external origins to access data that exists in Iris, to which they have been granted access.
+The account id should be the account id of the caller node.
 - Parameters:
-  - message: a signed messaged
-  - accountId: the account id of the address requesting the data.
-Should be the same account that signed the message
-  - block_number: needed? could possibly use this instead of accountid.
+  - signature: A signature
+  - account: An account id
+  - signed_message: A message signed by the account using the signature